 Photo 1: From Vanity Bites Back, the photo shows a person who appears to be a young woman talking animatedly to the audience, her fists clenched as she makes a point.
 She wears an apron with a busy, possibly floral, pattern.
 Out of focus in the background is a table covered with a pink and white striped tablecloth, with a red mixing bowl and an open packet of biscuits on it.

-Photo 2: From The Adventures of Nellie Bly, the photo shows a person who appears to be a young woman looking straight at the camera as she smiles, winks and salutes.
+Photo 2 and the feature photo: From The Adventures of Nellie Bly, the photo shows a person who appears to be a young woman looking straight at the camera as she smiles, winks and salutes.
 The clothes she is wearing appear to be from a previous century.